Michael Pacher: Altarpiece of the Church Fathers

 The Altarpiece of the Church Fathers, created in 1483 for Neustift Monastery, is probably Pacher's second most famous work.
 The significance in this work by Pacher lies in that the boundary between painting and sculpture was no longer clear.

 The Altarpiece of the Church Fathers is divided into four sections, with each section depicting one of the four Great Doctors of the Western Church: Ambrose, Augustine, Jerome, and Pope Gregory I. On the very left is the altarpiece of Saint Jerome, who is depicted in his cardinal's attire.
 Jerome, who is well known for a story in which he drew a thorn from a lion's paw, is indeed accompanied by the lion in Pacher's work.
 To his right is the panel of Augustine, portrayed with the child from a legend about Augustine.
 According to this legend, Augustine was walking along a beach one day when he saw a child scooping up the water with a spoon.
 When Augustine asked the child what he was doing, the child replied by saying that his own activity was as pointless as Augustine's attempts to understand the concept of the Holy Trinity with his rational mind.

 To Augustine's right is Pope Gregory I, depicted with Emperor Trajan, for whom Gregory I is known to have prayed to restore dead Trajan's soul and baptized his soul in order to deliver him from purgatory.
 On the very right is the archbishop Ambrose, shown with a baby in a cradle, which probably symbolizes a legend regarding his life: when Ambrose was in his cradle as a baby, a swarm of bees covered his face and left a drop of honey.
-Ambrose’s father took it as a sign of Ambrose’s future ability as an eloquent speaker (sweet-tongue).
+Ambrose's father took it as a sign of Ambrose's future ability as an eloquent speaker (sweet-tongue).
 Another interpretation of the child in a cradle is that it was a child who requested that Ambrose be bishop of Milan.
 Each the four Church Fathers are depicted with a dove, symbolizing the presence of the Holy Spirit in order to represent their holiness.

 Death

-Michael Pacher died in 1498, possibly in Salzburg, Austria.
+Michael Pacher died in August 1498, possibly in Salzburg, Austria.